I turned myself to face me

 Writing comedy prose for radio shows: it’s the Gnome Service of course.

 The first most striking placement is that of Thalia, the muse of comedy, which is conjuct Bowie’s Sun/Mars in Capricorn in the 12th house.
 At first glance, this is not what would be expected, and would be more likely to show up in the life of a stand up comic, but it does emphasise the line ‘Comedian’ in the ‘comedian, Corinthian, chamelon, and caricature’.
-Bowie, in his ordinary bloke mode, was known to be hilariously funny, sharing jokes in emails to Brian Eno, and the element of music hall comedy is evident in the first album on the track he could barely ever put back in the closet The Laughing Gnome (1967).
+Bowie, in his ordinary bloke mode, was known to be hilariously funny, sharing jokes in emails to Brian Eno, and the element of music hall comedy is there in the first album.
+But it screams out on the track he could barely ever put back in the closet –The Laughing Gnome (1967) riddled with corny jokes.
 His sketches with Ricky Gervais are well known also, but his acting roles tended not to emphasise this comedic side of Bowie who once quipped “One would expect that the marriage of a rock star to a supermodel would be one of the greatest things in the world.
-It is” which Leah Whitehorse offers as evidence of Bowie’s typically Capricornian dryness of wit.
+It is” which Leah Whitehorse offers as evidence of Bowie’s typically Capricorn dryness of wit.
 It is not obvious humour- even hidden – a very 12th house theme.

 Blue, blue, electric blue.
 That’s the colour of my room where I will live.